cipick/cipick.github.io/index.md

 **feb.
 2016 – apr.
 2016**
 *București, România*

-Front end optimisation for the ARI Love platform, rewriting the homepage codebase to move to a responsive layout and increase the loading time.
+Front end optimisation for the ARI Love platform, rewriting the homepage codebase to move to a responsive layout and lower the loading time.
 As a side project I’ve worked on the Settings page UI and backend.

 ### Front-End Developer (Backbone and Marionette, Coffeescript) @ Kuende
 **ian.
 2015 – sept.
 2016**